jcirce/pressure-rig-software/readme.md

 1. untwist E-stop (until regulator turns on)
 2. plug in arduino with gray cord
 3. reset arduino until tank is pressurized (little red putton left of plug)

+##if there is a leak
+- you will probably hear it in one of two ways, either a stream of air coming out from somewhere, or the regulator will not stop making noise (its a very repetitive honking noise)
+- use bubble sauce with a toothpick to identify where the leak is coming from
+- check connections, starting with tube to the metal barb
+- once the source of the leak is found, press E-stop and fix the problem.

 ## 3. Run test.py software